What To Expect At Your LASIK Consultation

 Day of the Consultation

-Pam Wiens, our laser technician, has been in the eye care field for 28 years and is extremely knowledgeable.
+Pam Wiens, our laser technician, has been in the eye care field for 30+ years and is extremely knowledgeable.
 She has been with us at Grene Laser since 2002.
-Trust us when we say you’re in good hands.
+Trust us when we say you’re in good hands with Pam!

-Pam will guide your consultation from the minute you arrive at our office, getting you started by taking you through multiple eye evaluations on a few machines.
+From the minute you arrive at our office Pam guides your consultation, getting you started by taking you through multiple eye evaluations on a few of our machines.
 These varying tests evaluate different parts of your eyes, giving us a fuller picture of whether you’re a good candidate for refractive surgery.

 The Exam Room